vitaly-t/custom-string-formatter/README.md

 |  `(`   | `&#40;`  |  `&#x28;`   |
 |  `)`   | `&#41;`  |  `&#x29;`   |

 Use function [sanitizeFilterArg] to make a filter argument correctly encoded.

-And if your filter needs to control arguments decoding on its own, override [decodeArguments] method.
+You can also override method [decodeArguments], for the following purposes:

+* to let the filter control individual argument decoding
+* to optimize the filter's performance by not decoding some or all arguments

 ## Self-Reference